“Develop enough courage so that you can stand up for yourself and then stand up for somebody else.” —Maya Angelou (1928–2014)

 How can we expand opportunities for each other while changing harmful systems?

-Through this work I’ve learned that all of us leave a mark on the world in our own way.
+All of us leave a mark on the world in our own way.
 Possibilities may seem intangible when we work alone, like many of us did during the pandemic.
 Working in community unlocks unexpected potential in our work.
-Being in solidarity with a shared sense of accountability and vision for a brighter future put my skills to work for the greater good.
+Being in solidarity with a shared sense of accountability and a vision for a brighter future put my skills to work for the greater good.

 Gone, Not Forgotten, 2023 video collaboration with Michael Hart and Ren Davidson Seward as a metaphor that describes an interior landscape of loss and transcendence.